A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 \begin{remark} Let $A_k(\v_k) = \left\{\norm{\P_k^\top \v_k}^2 \leq (1-\epsilon) \norm{\v_k}^2 \right\}$ and $\v_k$ be independent of $\P_k$ for all $k$ with $\P_k$ drawn according to \eqref{eqn: Haar}.
 Then $(A_k(\v_k))$ is an independent sequence of events. \end{remark}

-The remark is proved by iteratively conditioning on the available information and recognizing that spherical symmetry implies $A_k$ is identically distributed for any $\v_k$ that is fixed or independent of $\P_k$.
+The remark is proved by iteratively conditioning on the available information and recognizing that spherical symmetry implies $A_k$ is identically distributed for any $\v_k$ that is fixed or independent of $\P_k$\insertme{, and can be found in the Appendix}.
 Using Lemma \ref{Lemma: DavidJL} and Remark \ref{Lemma: Optimal binomial} in conjunction with Remark \ref{remark: independence} results in the following probabilistic rate of convergence,

 \begin{theorem}[Probabilistic rate of convergence.
 Strongly-convex case] Assume (A1), (A2), (A3') and let $\x_0$ be an arbitrary initialization.
 Apply recursion \eqref{eq: iterations} with step-size $\alpha=\ell/(d\lambda)$ and $\P_k$ drawn according to \eqref{eqn: Haar}, with $\ell$ sufficiently large to achieve the desired $\epsilon$ and $\delta$ according to Lemma $\ref{Lemma: DavidJL}$.
 Then for any $t \in (0,\delta]$